 You Can't get Off With Your Shoes on (1975, 36.10) ***/TT

 You Can't Get Off With Your Shoes on

 |Sinkin' in the Sea

-Warren Hartman joined for the album, playing various 'boards, including clavinet, Moog and Mellotron, the latter audible on Slowin' Down (faint strings) and the solo flute and massed strings on Hero Frodo and closer Cades Cove.
+Warren Hartman joined for the album, playing various 'boards, including Clavinet, Moog and Mellotron, the last-named audible on Slowin' Down (faint strings) and the solo flute and massed strings on Hero Frodo and closer Cades Cove.
 So; if this unusual mix of styles sounds like it might appeal to you, this is available with its predecessor, Watching TV, on a 2-on-1 CD.
-It won't be everyone's cup of tea, but what it does, it does well, with the added bonus of a couple of decent 'Tron tracks.
+It won't be everyone's cup of tea, but what it does, it does well, with the added bonus of a couple of decent Mellotron tracks.

 Heat (1993, 67.07) **½/TT

 Wheels in Motion